Inferno (Captain Scarlet and the Mysterons): Plot

 While tracking down space debris, the Euro-Space recovery vehicle SKR4 is destroyed by a meteoroid impact.
 Informing ground control that the crew are abandoning their mission due to a technical fault, a Mysteron reconstruction of SKR4 reverses course for Earth.

 On Cloudbase, Spectrum learns the target of the Mysterons' latest threat: the Najama complex, an automated facility in the Andes that desalinates seawater to irrigate the interior of South America.
-Colonel White (voiced by Donald Gray) dispatches a team of field agents, led by Captains Scarlet and Blue (voiced by Francis Matthews and Ed Bishop) and accompanied by the Angel squadron, to the Najama Valley to set up surveillance posts around the complex.
+Colonel White dispatches a team of field agents, led by Captains Scarlet and Blue and accompanied by the Angel squadron, to the Najama Valley to set up surveillance posts around the complex.
 Shortly after Spectrum's arrival, Captain Black slips into the ancient Aztec temple where Scarlet and Blue are based and conceals a radio transmitter in the mouth of a statue of the Sun God.

 Meanwhile, Euro Tracker station is monitoring SKR4's return journey to Earth.
 When attempts to contact the spacecraft fail, a concerned Major Moran alerts Cloudbase.
-Transmissions between Euro Tracker and SKR4 are jammed by an external radio signal that is drawing the spacecraft off-course to a new landing site in the Najama area.
+Transmissions between Euro Tracker and SKR4 are jammed by an external radio signal that is drawing the spacecraft off course to a new landing site in the Najama area.
 White deduces that SKR4, which is carrying several explosives packs, is being used as a missile to strike the Najama Valley.

 As SKR4 enters Earth's atmosphere, Scarlet and Blue discover that the source of the signal – the transmitter hidden by Black – is somewhere within the temple.
 Realising that they cannot locate and destroy the transmitter in the time remaining, they evacuate the temple in their Spectrum Pursuit Vehicle and order the Angels to launch an aerial assault on the building.
 Although the statue of the Sun God is destroyed in the bombardment, Spectrum are too late to prevent SKR4 from crashing into the ruins.
 The impact triggers a landslide that hits the Najama complex's exposed liquid oxygen tanks and destroys the facility in a series of explosions.
 Scarlet and Blue acknowledge the Mysteron victory.

+Regular voice cast

 Production

 "Inferno" was filmed in late 1967.
 The SKR4 miniature model was based on the design of the TVR-17 satellite from the episode "White as Snow".
 The puppet playing the SKR4 navigator does not appear in any other episodes of Captain Scarlet.
 Most of the episode's incidental music consists of cues recycled from older Supermarionation productions: seven earlier episodes of Captain Scarlet as well as six episodes of Thunderbirds and three of Supercar.

 "Inferno" features the third appearance of the Mysterons' vanishing power, previously seen in "The Heart of New York" and "Model Spy".